datasmd/datasmd/README.md

-- 👋 Hi, I’m @datasmd
+- 👋 Hi, I’m Andy!
-- 👀 I’m interested in Medical Open Educational Resources
+- 👀 I’m interested in Computational Pathology
 - 🌱 I’m currently learning Biomedical Statistics, Algebra, Calculus and R/Python
 - 💞️ I’m looking to collaborate on MedEd and Bioimage Analysis projects
 - 📫 How to reach me datasmdorg@gmail.com